 A sought-after international speaker, he has presented at conferences in Argentina, Canada, Dominican Republic, Germany, India, Japan, Netherland, Spain, Sweden, and across the U.S. As a consultant, he has been commissioned to prepare economic impact reports, home price forecast models, and provide public policy recommendations.
 Dhawan has served as an advisor to several local and state government agencies and numerous publicly-held companies.
 These companies include Coca-Cola, Georgia Power, Morgan Keegan and Turner Broadcasting, among others.
 Dhawan has directed impact analysis studies for Amgen, Northrop Grumman, LA Development Corporation, the California Automobile Import Alliance and the California Energy Commission

 Frequently contacted by the media for his economic analysis and expertise, Dhawan often appears on CNN, CNBC, MSNBC, The Bloomberg Report and the Atlanta affiliates of ABC, NBC, CBS and FOX.
-He is sought after for many national and regional publications, including The Wall Street Journal, Business Week, Investor's Business Daily, USA Today, Los Angeles Times, Washington Post, Atlanta Business Chronicle, Atlanta Journal-Constitution, and national wire services including Associated Press, Reuters and the Dow Jones News Service.
-He regularly contributes his U.S. forecast to well-regarded surveys such as Bank One Economic Outlook Survey, Blue Chip Economic Indicators, Federal Reserve Bank of Philadelphia's Livingston Survey, Federal Reserve Bank of Philadelphia's Professional Forecaster's Survey, National Association of Business Economists Outlook Survey, USA Today Forecaster's Survey, and a number of others.
+He is sought after for many national and regional publications, including The Wall Street Journal, Business Week, Investor’s Business Daily, USA Today, Los Angeles Times, Washington Post, Atlanta Business Chronicle, Atlanta Journal-Constitution, and national wire services including Associated Press, Reuters and the Dow Jones News Service.
+He regularly contributes his U.S. forecast to well-regarded surveys such as Blue Chip Economic Indicators, Federal Reserve Bank of Philadelphia’s Livingston Survey, Federal Reserve Bank of Philadelphia’s Professional Forecaster’s Survey, National Association of Business Economists Outlook Survey, Wall Street Journal’s Economist Survey, Pulsenomics Home Price Expectations Survey and a number of others.

 Prior to joining Georgia State University in the fall of 2000, he served as director of Econometric Forecasting at the Business Forecasting Project of the Anderson School of Business at UCLA.
 In this role, Dhawan authored quarterly forecasts for the U.S. and California economies, directed economic impact studies and taught in the business school.
 He has also taught economics, logistics and statistics courses at Pepperdine University and California State University at Long Beach.